Credit Card Icon

 6. Shut your eyes: After applying the solution, gently shut your eyes for about a minute.
 You might want to press lightly on the inner corner of your eye to help retain the liquid and improve absorption.
 It’s perfectly normal to feel a bit of pressure here.

-include blinking too soon after administering the liquid and not waiting long enough between different applications.
+Include blinking too soon after administering the liquid and not waiting long enough between different applications.
 We understand that it can be tough to resist the urge to blink immediately.
 Practicing relaxation techniques, like focusing on a fixed point, can help ease that reflex.
-And don’t forget, maintaining good is crucial; washing your hands before application significantly reduces the risk of introducing bacteria to your eyes.
+And don’t forget, maintaining good hygiene is crucial; washing your hands before application significantly reduces the risk of introducing bacteria to your eyes.

 Each box represents a step you should follow when applying eye drops.
 The arrows guide you through the process, ensuring you don’t miss any important actions.
 Remember, taking your time and following these steps can help improve your eye health!